joost-morsink/FF-admin-module/wiki/model_cache.md

 # Model Cache

-The model cache is responsible for caching instances of [models](./calculator#models) for certain points in the event sequence, to speed up calculations.
+The model cache is a technical component responsible for caching instances of [models](./calculator#models) for certain points in the event sequence, to speed up calculations.